sword-2/sword-wiki/README.md

 ## Disclaimer
-The repo is unrelated to Caesar (Government).
-However, some filing ideas may be copied from Caesar.
+The repo may contain some filing concepts observed from the local Caesar (Government).
+The bible information intends to distribute as much a possible with a lot of the control being just preserving scripture, word definitions, and teachings.
+Thus the purpose of bible distribution may be different than the purpose of the filing system.